Description

 Cubemap reflections rendering

-3. Click right on the RT_SceneCapture and select “create static texture” newly created texture is ready to use.
+3. Click right on the RT_SceneCapture and select “create static texture” The newly created texture is ready to use.

 Signed Distance Fields rendering

-Signed Distance Field is an image where each pixel contains the distance to the nearest point on the boundary.
+A signed Distance Field is an image where each pixel contains the distance to the nearest point on the boundary.
 An additional sign of distance allows determining if the pixel is inside or outside rendered shape.
 SDF image that looks like a gradient can be loaded from a file or generated by mathematical functions called Signed Distance Functions.

 Short description of how to create the SDF texture:

-1. Place the BP_SignedDistanceFiled on map.
+1. Place the BP_SignedDistanceFiled on the map.

 2. Setup parameters.